JakeSilva5/Construction-Safety/README.md

 # DS340W Final Project Submission: Construction Injury Severity

-*add quick summary of this REpo for is for class DS340W where we took parent paper and made novel approaches*
+This is our DS340W final project submission, where we replicate the parent injury-severity pipeline and present novel cleaned-data model improvements.

 ## TA Code Running Instructions